TheOneNyangweso/Document-Assistant-Clone/README.md

 # Document-Assistant-Clone
-A clone of a private document assitant system, with keys removed
+A clone of the private repo of a document assitant system, Only keys and large file removed